Worth A ShotJanuary 29, 2013

 But Robert said few days go by without a new customer stopping in, usually because of a friend’s recommendation.

 Mora said a big part of the draw for returning customers is the connection they feel to the restaurant’s staff.
 “It’s a neighborhood place and there’s not a lot of neighborhood places,” she said.Dining.
-Bookmark the permalink. ← The Best Cup In Town Find Where to Dine →
+Bookmark the permalink. ← The Best Cup In Town Discover the Hidden Treasures ;;;of your Backyard →

 Comments are closed.